umarhassan-mitodl/17.41-spring-2018/content/pages/syllabus.md

 The course is a primary opportunity to develop a firm foundation in IR theory and concepts.
 We will be making use of two excellent textbooks:

 Baylis, John, Steve Smith, and Patricia Owens, eds. _The Globalization of World Politics: An Introduction to International Relations_.
 7th edition.
 Oxford University Press, 2017.
-ISBN: 9780198739852. \[Preview with [Google Books](https://books.google.com/books?id=FwyDDQAAQBAJ&pg=PAfrontcover#v=onepage&q&f=false)\]
+ISBN: 9780198739852. \[Preview with {{% resource_link "19b9cc25-1df5-4f36-89d1-c6e50ba3bfc7" "Google Books" %}}\]

 Buzan, Barry, and Richard Little. _International Systems in World History: Remaking the Study of International Relations_.
 Oxford University Press, 2000.
 ISBN: 9780198780656.

-We will also regularly incorporate discussion of contemporary events (and exams may reference them), so you should keep up on what is happening in the world by regularly reading a current events news source like the [_New York Times_](https://www.nytimes.com/) or the [_Economist_](https://www.economist.com/).
+We will also regularly incorporate discussion of contemporary events (and exams may reference them), so you should keep up on what is happening in the world by regularly reading a current events news source like the {{% resource_link "1283c41a-6860-4c31-9547-c108eaccf98f" "_New York Times_" %}} or the {{% resource_link "b220953f-d54f-43d1-8395-69615b783165" "_Economist_" %}}.

 For detailed information, see the {{% resource_link aabd819f-a5dd-0f77-f9b2-fc63e7e64129 "Readings" %}} section.